 I live in New Zealand and my interests include mobile devices, good books, movies and food of course!

-I'm the Geekzone admin.
+I work for Intergen and I'm also the Geekzone admin.
 On Geekzone we publish news, reviews and articles on technology topics.
 The site also has some busy forums.

 Subscribe now to my blog RSS feed or the Geekzone RSS feed.